iabraham/bioe205/lectures/lec06/index.md

 happens if instead we have a continuous periodic signal?
 We no longer have any indices to sum over; so we should adjust our equations a bit.
-While in terms of implementation, everything in a computer relies on the DFT, conceptually we tend to think in terms of continuous signals and so we get the Fourier series.
+While in terms of implementation, everything in a computer relies on the DFT, conceptually we tend to think in terms of continuous signals and so this is a practical concern.

+\caution{Mathematically speaking, the interpretation that we just made, i.e. viewing Fourier transforms and expansions as a change-of-basis might seem fraught with difficulties beyond the DFT; but for our purposes in this course and for almost all engineering purposes -- this interpretation serves just fine.}

 To go from discrete to continuous recall that we summed over a complete period of a signal.
 For continuous signals the summation becomes an integration and just like before we integrate over a full period $T$.
-Moreover the summation variable $n$ turns into the integration variable $t$.
-Thus as we replace $f[t]
+Next, the summation variable $n$ turns into the integration variable $t$.
+Moreover as we replace $f[t]
 \mapsto f(t)$ we also do:

 \nonumber{$$
 \sum \limits _{n=0} ^{N-1} \dots  \quad \mapsto \quad \int \limits _0 ^T \dots
 \qquad \textrm{and} \qquad e^{-i n \omega_k } \quad \mapsto \quad e^{-i
 \omega_k t}
 $$}

-Thus we get that Fourier Series corresponding to a periodic signal $f(t)$ over one period $[0, T]$ is given as:
+Thus we get that _Fourier Series_ corresponding to a periodic signal $f(t)$ over one period $[0, T]$ is given as:
 $$ \label{ffs}
 F[k] = \dfrac{1}{T} \int \limits _{0} ^T f(t) e^{-i k \omega_0 t} dt \quad
 \textrm{where} \quad \omega_0 := \dfrac{2\pi}{T} \quad \textrm{and} \quad
 k=0, \pm 1, \pm 2, \dots
 $$
+where we have normalized by the period $T$.
 The quantity $\omega_0$ should be familiar to us from our discussion of periodic signals and is in the context of Fourier analysis called the _fundamental frequency_.
-Moreover, in literature it is common to call
-\eqref{ffs} and \eqref{fdft} as **forward** or **analysis** equations and the inverse transform as in \eqref{idft} as the **synthesis** equation because these synthesize our signal out of sinusoids.
+Moreover, in literature it is common to call \eqref{ffs} and \eqref{fdft} as **forward** or **analysis** equations and the inverse transform as in \eqref{idft} as the **synthesis** equation because these synthesize our signal out of sinusoids.
 Thus, for a continuous periodic signal, the synthesis equation is given by:

-$$
+$$ \label{iffs}
 f(t) = \sum \limits _{k=-\infty} ^{\infty} F[k] e^{i k \omega_0 t} \quad
 \textrm{and} \quad t \in [0, T]
 $$

 Note that the synthesis equation is still a summation and the analysis equations generates an infinite sequence of Fourier coefficients $F[k]$.
-This explains the reason why we call it the Fourier Series.
+This explains the reason why we call it the _Fourier Series_.
+Ideally, we should have called the DFT the Discrete Fourier Series but ... oh well 🤷.

+Obviously, only a fraction of the signals we see in real life are periodic signals.
+In our discussion so far, we have assumed the signals to be periodic regardless of whether discrete or continuous.
+Next, we will try to relax this assumption.

+### Fourier Transform

+As stated previously in [Lecture 02](/lectures/lec02#deterministic_signals_periodic_aperiodic_and_transient_behaviors) one convenient way to think of aperiodic signals is to treat them as signals whose period $T \to \infty$.
+To extend the equations above to signals that are not periodic, this is exactly what we do.
+We let $T$ go to $\infty$ and let the machinery for mathematical theory of limits take over.
+We don't work this out here but one can easily see that as $T \to \infty$ we have $\omega_0 \to 0$.
+Yet, in the integration, we have $k \omega_0$ with $k= 0, \pm 1, \pm 2, \dots$ all the way to $\infty$.
+Thus the term $k \omega_0$ does not go to zero, rather becomes a continuous variable $\omega$ and we perform the necessary integration over the whole real line.
+Then we have for the forward equation:

+$$ \label{fft}
+F (\omega) = \dfrac{1}{\sqrt{2 \pi}} \int \limits _{-\infty}^{\infty} f(t) e^{-i\omega t} dt
+$$
+In tandem, since $k \omega _0$ became a continuous variable $\omega$, it is now necessary to replace the sum in \eqref{iffs} with an integral.
+Therefore we get the synthesis equation:
+$$ \label{ifft}
+f(t) = \dfrac{1}{\sqrt{2 \pi}} \int \limits _{-\infty} ^{\infty} F(\omega) e^{i
+\omega t } d\omega
+$$
+Intuitively, one can think of it like this: if a periodic signal (like the square wave) requires an infinite summation of sines and cosines of _discrete_ frequencies to represent it, then an aperiodic signal would require even more -- an infinite summation of _continuous_ frequencies; in fact an integral.

+\note{You might be wondering about the sudden appearance of a normalization term in \eqref{fft} and \eqref{ifft}.
+The short answer is sines/cosines are naturally $2\pi$ periodic and the function we are transforming does not have a natural period.
+It is an annoying fact of life that different sources use different normalization or sometimes none at all (e.g. MATLAB).
+Here, we have once again chosen symmetry, amongst [other things](https://en.wikipedia.org/wiki/Unitary_transformation).
+But the point is to pick one style and stick to it consistently.}

+## Wrap up

+A this point, it might be instructive to take a minute and recall that we remarked in [Lecture 01](/lectures/lec01#frequency_domain_vs_time_domain) that signals admit equivalent time and frequency domain representations and referred to this figure below.
+It is precisely via the Fourier transform that we get the frequency domain representation.
+Each coordinate on the right panel gives us three things: a frequency, a phase and a magnitude corresponding to a single sinusoid in the (possibly infinite) summation required to represent it.

+\input{plot}{eeg}

+We will skip the DTFT because of its limited practical application and in the next lecture we will arrive at equations equivalent to the ones shown in this lecture but without using imaginary numbers and complex mathematics.

+In this lecture note, the intention was to provide a birds eye view of the theory of Fourier transforms and how it fits in the greater scheme of things.
+We have grossly neglected to discuss any implementations or calculations; both of which, hopefully will be addressed by homework, and in particular the latter which we will rectify with some worked out examples.

 ~~~
 <p align="center"><a href="/lectures/">[back]</a></p>
 ~~~